3 Simple Words to End Child Nagging and Negotiating

+While it’s important to teach children gratitude to combat the pleading in the stores, it’s equally important to stop the negotiations before they get out of hand.
 From the famed “Are we there yet?” to this morning’s “Can I have ice cream for breakfast?” to this afternoon’s “Can I have ice cream for dinner?” kids are notorious for their one-track minds, and they will ask…and ask…and ask…just in case you’ve changed your mind in the last minute.

-But like any learned behavior, child nagging can be unlearned.
+Like any learned behavior, child nagging can be unlearned.
 The solution comes from Lynn Lott, co-author of the Positive Discipline series of books, and it works on kids as young as two or three, all the way through their teens.

 It only takes three simple words: “Asked and Answered.”